Azure-Samples/Cognitive-Speech-TTS/PronunciationAssessment/CSharp/WPF/README.md

 * DotNET framework 4.6.1 or above
 * Visual Studio 2019
 * An Azure subscription with Speech Services enabled.
-[Get one for free!](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started)
+[Create a new Azure account, and try Cognitive Services for free.](https://azure.microsoft.com/free/cognitive-services/)
 * A working microphone as audio input device
 * A working speaker or headset as audio output device